AnkitaNimburkar/CODSOFT-TASK1/README.md

 How to Play:

-Clone or download the repository.
+1.Clone or download the repository.

-1.Compile and run the Java program.
+2.Compile and run the Java program.

-2.Follow the prompts to guess the number.
+3.Follow the prompts to guess the number.

-3.Keep playing until you guess the correct number or reach the attempt limit.
+4.Keep playing until you guess the correct number or reach the attempt limit.

-4.Optionally, play multiple rounds to improve your score.
+5.Optionally, play multiple rounds to improve your score.
 Enjoy the game!